HubRise/website/content/apps/woocommerce/en/pull-orders.md

 ---

-**IMPORTANT NOTE**: Payment ref codes will soon be customisable from the configuration page.
+**IMPORTANT NOTE:** Payment ref codes will soon be customisable from the configuration page.
 For more information, contact HubRise on support@hubrise.com.

 ---